 Jessica Cooney recalled that people were really struggling with their mental health.
 "The importance of mental health at the workplace grew significantly during the pandemic.
 But the positive outcome was that employees now feel encouraged and supported so much that they’re more comfortable telling their personal stories."

 But these stories aren’t always positive.
-In times of change, the panel agreed that it’s important not to hide critical comments.
+In times of change, it’s important not to hide critical comments.
 Communicators need to listen to the people sending negative messages, address their concerns, and start an open conversation about what went wrong.
 That kind of authenticity will only drive engagement.